IBM/open-prediction-service-hub/ml-service-implementations/sklearn-service/TUTORIAL.md

 ## Update the run controller

-The run controller has been modified, the function `prediction` in `openapi_server\controllers\run_controller.py` has been updated to take the argument `body` instead of the default `prediction` that doesn't work.
+The run controller has been modified, the function `prediction` in `openapi_server/controllers/run_controller.py` has been updated to take the argument `body` instead of the default `prediction` that doesn't work.

 The run controller simply executes the pickle file `model.pkl` of the model requested by the client with the supplied arguments

+## Remove the manage controller

+As this implementation does not manage anything, remove the file `openapi_server/controllers/manage_controller.py` and remove all endpoints tagged `manage` in the `openapi_server/openapi/openapi.yaml` to ensure that the generated swagger UI doesn't display them.